robinrodricks/FluentFTP.GnuTLS/README.md

 ### 5. Finalize

-You will find the built files in the folder `mkgnutls/builds/gnutls/client64/bin`:
+You will find the compiled binary files in the folder `mkgnutls/builds/gnutls/client64/bin`:

 - `libgmp-10.dll`
 - `libnettle-8.dll`